World Fastest MD5 cracker BarsWFUPDATE: I've decided to cease development of BarsWF, sources are available under MIT license.

 History of optimization of CPU coreI was tracking my progress while writing & optimizing CPU core, so here is what I've got:

-Frankly speaking I was hoping to archive speed 5% faster than MDCrack I was did know it is optimized for SSE, so I was very surprised whey I was able to win with such a margin.
+Frankly speaking I was hoping to archive speed 5% faster than MDCrack.
+I did knew it is optimized for SSE, so I was very surprised that I was able to win with such a margin.